 Westphalian or Westfalen horses are from the North Rhine region of northwestern Germany.
 They freely roamed the area as far back as 1 AD during the Roman excursion.

 Today, these warmbloods are built for sports eventing and pleasure riding and are the second most populous German horse breed.
-They are top performers in dressage and jumping.
+They are one of the best horse breeds in dressage and jumping.

 Temperament